Episode 3: Reproductive Rights

 In this episode, we talk about hormonal birth control advertisements from the 1960s and the ways that advertisers catered to a white male medical establishment.
 Then we talk about the statue of Marion J Sims in Manhattan and what that says about race and power in the history of medicine in the United States.
 Lastly, we talked with guest Jennifer Young about birth control pioneer, Dr. Hannah Stone.

-Ray, Esha and Dennis Slattery, “Protesters Demand Removal of Central Park Statue of 19th Century Doctor Who Experimented on Slave Women,” New York Daily News, August 20, 2017.
+“Protesters Demand Removal of Central Park Statue of 19th Century Doctor Who Experimented on Slave Women” by Esha Ray and Dennis Slatterly

 Here’s How the New Tax Plan Could Hurt Graduate Students by Ariana Figueroa